They came to Texas for the big houses and barbecue. They also got new laws on abortion, guns and voting.

 “In general, I believe government should rarely impose its will upon the people, and, when doing so, should aspire to maximize their cumulative happiness.
 That said, I would prefer to stay out of politics,” Musk tweeted in response.
 (A representative for SpaceX, one of Musk’s companies, did not respond to an inquiry about which social policies in Texas Musk does or does not support.)

 The celebrities have come too, in droves, mostly to Austin: “Westworld” star James Marsden, “Girl, Wash Your Face” author and motivational speaker Rachel Hollis, controversy-courting podcaster Joe Rogan, who recently fell ill with covid-19.
 “Dawson’s Creek” star James Van Der Beek, his wife, and five children posed for a spread in Austin Life magazine on their new ranch (“I felt an energy to Austin,” the star said).
-Actresses Haylie Duff, Becca Tobin, and Jamie-Lynn Sigler, who had formed a pandemic pod together, moved their families to Austin as a unit. (“You don’t pay for parking anywhere,” Tobin marveled to the New York Times.)
+Actresses Haylie Duff, Becca Tobin and Jamie-Lynn Sigler, who had formed a pandemic pod together, moved their families to Austin as a unit. (“You don’t pay for parking anywhere,” Tobin marveled to the New York Times.)
 “Queer Eye” star Jonathan Van Ness was filming a season of his show in Austin, and liked it so much that he and his husband decided to stay. (“I had my four cats and was on this lake at an Airbnb, and I was like, Do I love Austin?
 Is this a liberal bastion in Texas?
 And it kind of is,” he told Self Magazine.)

 Really, the state solved problems for expats from both political poles.
 For conservatives, it was a place where they could put their kids back in schools without mask mandates, and own guns and not have to pay state income taxes.
 For liberals, it — well, Austin, specifically — was a city of abundant tech jobs, relief from the Bay Area housing market and brimming with like-minded voters.
-The blueberry in a cherry pie, as an apocryphal Texas adage goes.
+The blueberry in a cherry pie, as a Texas adage goes.

 “The pandemic lockdown put a lot into perspective for me,” says Lexx Miller, 27, who moved from Brooklyn to Austin.
-“I was getting older and wanted a change in scenery, people, and quality of life, but I still wanted to feel like I was in a major city.”
+“I was getting older and wanted a change in scenery, people and quality of life, but I still wanted to feel like I was in a major city.”

-For Brian Harden, 47, it was the taxes.
+For Brian Harden, 47, it was the taxes that made him consider leaving his home outside Seattle for Texas.
 “They don’t have a state income tax,” he noted.
 Besides, “My wife and I are both gun owners, and we’re big Second Amendment advocates.”

 But everything's bigger in Texas, including the regrets.
 They set in immediately for Tanny Martin, 66, a retired nurse who moved from Massachusetts to Austin last year to be closer to her son and enjoy a lower cost of living.
 A self-described "blue-state person," and "aging hippie," she had rationalized it by reminding herself that she would be moving to a liberal city.

 It’s “the part of the state where people have purple hair, and that’s comforting,” she says.
-“But there’s also three-percenters here and, you know, secessionists, and I mean, it’s still Texas.”
+“But there’s also Three Percenters here and, you know, secessionists, and I mean, it’s still Texas.”

 The new gun law is the most terrifying part of her new home to her.
 Between that and the threat of covid, “I’m not going out very much because I don’t really feel safe,” she says.

-Note: (Correction: An earlier version of this story did not include the full name of Hewlett Packard Enterprise.
-This story has been corrected.)